icann/rdap-conformance-tool/docs/std_95/common_structures.md

   "message": "The JSON value is not listed with Zone Signing=Y in dnsSecAlgNumbers, or it's 253 or 254."
 }
 ```
-    7. For the JSON name digest, the value shall be a JSON string of case-insensitive hexadecimal digits.
+    7. Test case [-12014](#id-testCase-12014){ #id-testCase-12014 }: For the JSON name digest, the value shall be a JSON string of case-insensitive hexadecimal digits.
 Whitespace is allowed within the hexadecimal text.
 ``` json
 {
   "code": -12014,